ignaciohermosillacornejo/apuntes_icpc/README.md

 ## Printable version

 It is posible to auto generate a .pdf file for print based on all the content on the repository.
-In order to do this, you must compile the notes.tex file with the -shell-escape flag turned on
+In order to do this, you must compile the main.tex file.

 ## Future updates